Ethnic Macedonians in Bulgaria: Political representation

 The UMO Ilinden-Pirin party claims to represent the ethnic Macedonian minority in Bulgaria.
 In 2007 it was accepted as member of the European Free Alliance.
 On 29 February 2000, by decision of the Bulgarian Constitutional Court, UMO Ilinden–Pirin was banned, as a separatist party, which is banned by the Bulgarian constitution, which also forbids parties on ethnic and religious grounds.
 On 25 November, the European Court of Human Rights in Strasbourg condemned Bulgaria because of violations of the UMO Ilinden–Pirin's freedom of organizing meetings.
 The court stated that Bulgaria had violated Act 11 from the European Convention of Human Rights.
-UMO-Ilinden has been accused of being funded by the Skopie government, which was confirmed by members of the party itself.
+UMO-Ilinden has been accused of being funded by the Skopie government by VMRO-BND.

 Many other Macedonian organizations have been set up since the fall of communism they include; Independent Macedonian Association – Ilinden, Traditional Macedonian Organization — TMO, Union for the Prosperity of Pirin Macedonia, Committee on the Repression of Macedonians in the Pirin part of Macedonia, Solidarity and Struggle Committee of Pirin Macedonia, the Macedonian Democratic Party and the People's Academy of Pirin Macedonia.

-On October 30 2022, a Macedonian culture club named after Nikola Vaptsarov was opened.
-Prior to the opening of the club, on October 18 2022, the Council of the Blagoevgrad Municipality adopted a declaration which banned the opening of the club.
-During the opening a verbal incident occured, and delegations were blocked laying wreaths on the Gotse Delchev monument in Blagoevgrad by members of VMRO-BND.
+On 30 October 2022, a Macedonian culture club named after Nikola Vaptsarov was opened.
+Prior to the opening of the club, on 18 October 2022, the Council of the Blagoevgrad Municipality adopted a declaration which banned the opening of the club.
+During the opening a verbal incident occurred, and delegations were blocked laying wreaths on the Gotse Delchev monument in Blagoevgrad by members of VMRO-BND.

 On 4 February 2023, the glass façade of the club was smashed by unknown individuals with stones on 4 February 2023.
 Multiple people were arrested.
+The perpetrators say that this is in response to the arrests and beatings of Bulgarian citizens who came to worship in front of the remains of Gotse Delchev in Skopje on the occasion of the 151st anniversary of his birth at the border posts of North Macedonia and Bulgaria that afternoon.
 The incident was condemned by North Macedonia's president, Stevo Pendarovski, and by the European Free Alliance.